-Alpha lipoic acid is first & foremost an antioxidant.
-On its own, ALA can easily cross the blood-brain barrier to neutralize & remove free radicals from the brain, aiding the use & reuse of antioxidants vitamin C & glutathione, a key component in the body’s natural defense against harmful reactive oxygen species.
-Combined with other dietary antioxidant nutraceuticals, ALA is believed to synergize & enhance the compounds’ overall antioxidant capacity against oxidative damage.
+Alpha lipoic acid is first and foremost an antioxidant.
+On its own, ALA can easily cross the blood-brain barrier to neutralize and remove free radicals from the brain, aiding the use and reuse of antioxidants vitamin C and glutathione, a key component in the body’s natural defense against harmful reactive oxygen species.
+Combined with other dietary antioxidant nutraceuticals, ALA is believed to synergize and enhance the compounds’ overall antioxidant capacity against oxidative damage.

 Alpha Lipoic Acid Benefits